roggiii/raspiShakeUDPtoSerial/README.md

 2. Set Datacast and static IP to: ??

 ## Setup serial port
 Serial port needs to be configured so that the COM-port-number wont change on reboot.
-This is to be done with a u-dev-rule
+This is to be done with a u-dev-rule. [https://unix.stackexchange.com/questions/66901/how-to-bind-usb-device-under-a-static-name](Source)

 1. find devices that report as usb-to-serial-adapters: `dmesg | grep tty`
    - take note of the name os your device, usually named something like **ttyUSBx** (x is a number)
 2. list all the attribtes from the device: `udevadm info --name=/dev/ttyUSB0 --attribute-walk`